For over a year now, your church has been offering online services either for the first time or in a much more intentional way.

 I’ve been in church leadership for 25 years, and beyond that, until March 2020, attended church in person almost every Sunday morning of my life with the exception of a few years in undergrad where I mostly slept or traipsed in late once a month.

-For several months now, though (with the exception of a half dozen Sundays I preached) I’ve been home like the rest of the world.
-My role as Founding Pastor these days means (for good reason) I shouldn’t be one of the 5-10 essential people that are legally allowed to be in our broadcast facility during the pandemic.
+For 15 months now, though (with the exception of a dozen Sundays I preached) I’ve been home like the rest of the world.
+My role as Founding Pastor these days means I’m out of the facility most Sundays during COVID.
 Which means I’ve been watching from home.
-For months.
+(Canada has been much more strict with lockdowns than the US, so we are just now starting to reopen in-person gatherings as a church.)

 It’s a completely different pace of life for me, and after getting over feeling guilty, restless and out of sorts, I thought I’d write a (hopefully) helpful post about what it’s like to be on the other side of the screen.